hpc/charliecloud/doc/ch-image_desc.rst

   files:          317
   disk used:        3 MiB

-Here there are four named images: :code:`a` and :code:`c` that we build, the base image :code:`alpine:3.9` (written as :code:`alpine+3.9` because colon is not allowed in Git branch names), and the empty base of everything :code:`root`.
+Here there are four named images: :code:`a` and :code:`c` that we built, the base image :code:`alpine:3.9` (written as :code:`alpine+3.9` because colon is not allowed in Git branch names), and the empty base of everything :code:`root`.
 Also note how :code:`a` and :code:`c` diverge after the last common instruction :code:`RUN echo foo`.

 :code:`build`
 =============